 The instrument used to detect the charged body is an electroscope.

-It consist of a metal rod on which two leaves of aluminum foil are fixed to one end and a metal disc at the other end.
+It consists of a metal rod on which two leaves of aluminium foil are fixed to one end and a metal disc at the other end.
 The leaves are kept inside a conical flask and it is corked to isolate it from the atmospheric air.

-When a charged body comes in contact with the metal disc, the aluminum leaves move away from each other because some charges gets transferred to aluminum leaves through the metal rod.
+When a charged body comes in contact with the metal disc, the aluminium leaves move away from each other because some charges get transferred to aluminium leaves through the metal rod.
 This process is called charging by conduction.
 The charges on the leaves and the charged body are of same in nature and thus the leaves of aluminium repel each other.
 If the body is not charged then they would attract each other.

 Q.10.
 In what three states of India, earthquake are prone to strike.

-Gujarat, Assam and Jammu & Kashmir are the three states where earthquake are more likely to strike.
+Gujarat, Assam and Jammu & Kashmir are the three states where an earthquake is more likely to strike.